ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 title: How to Write an OCaml Program
 description: >
   Get something real out of the damm French thing!
-category: "getting started"
+category: "Getting Started"
 ---

 ## Get Something Done

 This tutorial is the last part of the three-part series.
-Please ensure you have completed [“Installing OCaml”](/docs/up-and-running) and [“A Tour of OCaml”](/docs/a-tour-of-ocaml) before proceeding onto your first OCaml project.
-You will need your environment been set up as described in the ["Installing OCaml"](/docs/up-and-running).
+Please ensure you have completed [Installing OCaml](/docs/up-and-running) and [A Tour of OCaml](/docs/a-tour-of-ocaml) before proceeding onto your first OCaml project.
+You will need your environment been set up as described in the [Installing OCaml](/docs/up-and-running).

 In this tutorial, we start working with files containing OCaml source code and compiling them to produce excutable binaries.
 However, this is not a detailed tutorial on OCaml compilation, project modularisation, or dependencies management; it only gives a glimpse at those topics.
 The goal is to sketch the bigger picture before extensively presenting topics in order to avoid getting lost in the details.